Kaaryasthan: Plot

 Then, Unni and Vadivelu reach Krishnapuram, but suddenly they find Kalidas at Kizhakkedathu tharavadu and is shocked to hear that he has been appointed as the karyasthan of Kizhakkedathu.
-Kalidas had reached there the previous night, and Krishna Warrier, who mistook him as the karyasthan whom Ayyappan told, appointed him.
+Kalidas has reached there the previous night, and Krishna Warrier, who mistakes him as the karyasthan whom Ayyappan told, appoints him.
 Kalidas has a plan to steal an idol of Lord Krishna from Kizhakkedathu tharavadu, and he traps Unni and Vadivelu by handing the idol to them.
 Krishna Warrier later comes and unknowing that Unni is his grandson, calls his workers and beat Unni and Vadivelu.
 Later, they reach Puthedathu tharavadu and get job as karyasthaan and watchman respectively.
 The plan is approved by Sankaran Nair soon, and Kumaran, the former karyasthan, is declassified as an out-worker.

 Unni later tries to solve conflicts between the two families.
 It is during this time that the female lead, Sreebala enters.
 Vadivelu first flirts with her, but after hearing that she is also a member of Puthezhath family, he allows her to enter the home.
 Unni also interferes in Sreebala's college dance, changing the tune of her dance song.
 She later dances for the same tune.
 On the same day, she is harassed by Anand, the son of Sreedharan and Rajan's second brother and a businessman.
 Krishnanunni saves her, but lies that it was Anand's father who saved her.
 Later, the stolen idol of Lord Krishna is found in a gravel, near the paddy fields of both families.

 Soon Krishnanunni begins his mission to unite the two families, his mission becomes a great success and it soon culminates in a marriage proposal between Anand and Sreedevi, the sister of Sreebala, but Sreedevi confess to Krishnanunni that she is in love with a serial actor named Aby George and would end her life if she is forced into marrying Anand.
 Krishnanunni and Sreebala helps Sreedevi to elope with her boyfriend which creates further trouble in the family, and after knowing that Krishnanunni is Rajan's son, the Puthedathu and Kizhakeddathu families break ties once again, but this time, Kizhakedathu family support Krishnanunni and welcomes Rajan back home.